piedar/espresso-python/README.md

 Espresso keeps your computer awake from the system tray.

-Launching Espresso creates a system tray icon.
+Launching Espresso creates a system tray (aka notification area) icon.
 Click the icon to inhibit power management and keep your computer awake.
 Click it again to return to normal.
+Right-click to inhibit for a specific amount of time.
 Middle-click to quit.

 ## Dependencies